Birth Defects

 Birth defects can be caused by genetic, environmental, or unknown factors.

-Related Information Provider Disability Fact Sheets:
+Related Disability Fact Sheets:

 Associations/Groups: